Haantjes Algebras of Classical Integrable Systems: Future Perspectives

 \section{Future Perspectives}

 The extension of the present theory to the case of quantum integrable systems is a nontrivial task.
-This research line would pave the way to an algebraic interpretation of the notion of Haantjes integrability developed here, in terms of infinite-dimensional commuting operators on a Hilbert space.
+This research line would pave the way to an algebraic interpretation of the notion of Haantjes integrability developed here, in terms of infinite-dimensional commuting operators on a Hilbert separable space of quantum states.

 Also, it would be interesting to compare the geometric structures underlying the vision offered here with the intrinsic, purely algebraic structures developed in \cite{IMRT}, in the context of \textit{nilpotent integrability}.